County Laois, Ireland

 The sumptuous interiors of the hotel reflect the rich historical and artistic past of the surrounding Irish landscape

 Award winning restaurant, with a celebrated head chef

 An array of activities are available in the hotel grounds, from boating on the lake, to fishing, to falconry and horse riding

 If relaxing by the fire or traditional outdoor pursuits aren't your thing then there is a gym equipped with the latest equipment, an extensive spa treatment list and the indoor 14m pool is big enough for laps.
-Excellent golf is available within half an hour's drive and the Slieve Bloom Mountains offer a wealth of walking and hiking routes through glorious unspoiled scenery.
+Excellent golf is available within half an hour's drive and the Slieve Bloom Mountains offer a wealth of walking and hiking routes through glorious unspoilt scenery.

-The rooms and suites feature queen or king size beds, twins are available on request.
+The rooms and suites feature queen or king size beds, and twins are available on request.
 There is a complimentary mini bar in each room, which is restocked daily with water, soda, juice and gourmet snacks.
 The rooms also have Voga Bath and Body products which are 100% organic and made locally.